tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 * prefer comments on their own line, expecially if they are long

 Whitespace
-: use one space araound operators and after comas
+: use one space around operators and after comas
 : Avoid extra spaces in dictionaries and function calls
 * include one space for single-line dictionaries
 * **don't** use spaces to align expressions vertically